CyberGhost VPN is a simple way to protect up to seven devices

 In the General settings, you can toggle useful options like the Automatic Kill-Switch.
 This feature will disconnect you from the internet if CyberGhost detects any connectivity problems that could compromise your connection to the VPN.
 Under Smart Rules, you can set CyberGhost to automatically connect you on login, create exceptions that are excluded from the VPN, and more.
 NordVPN shares some of these features (such as the kill switch), but doesn't offer as many options.
 Unfortunately, we found fewer options available on CyberGhost's mobile version for iOS.

-The main feature missing from CyberGhost VPN is an extra layer of security, like NordVPN's Double VPN.
-This connects you through more than one server for an additional layer of protection.
-That being said, this kind of system and others like it are overkill for a vast majority of users.
+The main feature missing from CyberGhost VPN is an extra layer of security.
+Essentially a mode that connects you through more than one server for an additional layer of protection.
+That being said, this kind of system is likely overkill for a vast majority of users.

 Bottom line